kaosagnt/ansible-everyday/README.md

     ansible_rpm-yum-dnf-check-update - check for RPM package updates ansible_rpm-yum-dnf-update-rpm - update / install RPM packages

+	ansible_scl-info - List any installed Software Collections using scl -l.
+Lists all collections or query by name.

 	ansible_security-rhel-cve-2017-6074 - check for use-after-free in the IPv6 implementation of the DCCP protocol in the Linux kernel - CVE-2017-607
 											Based upon CVE-2017-6074-1.sh from RedHat.